skatejs/skatejs/README.md

     element.someCustomMethod();

 This is very useful during testing, but can be used for any use case that requires synchronous operation.

+### Element Constructors

+As with the spec, when you define a component that is compatible with tag bindings, your call to `skate()` will return an element constructor for you to use.

+    var MyComponent = skate('my-component', {
+      ready: function (element) {
+        element.textContent = 'something';
+      },

+      prototype: function () {
+        logTextContent: function () {
+          console.log(this.textContent);
+        }
+      }
+    });

+It is favourable to use a constructor in your code wherever possible because it will synchronously initialise the component and call the `ready` callback.
+Only when you insert it into the DOM will the `insert` callback be called:

+    var element = new MyComponent();

+    // Logs: "something"
+    element.logTextContent();

+    // Asynchronously calls the `insert` callback.
+    document.body.appendChild(element);

 License
 -------